agama-project/agama-project.github.io/docs/user/guides/editing_profile.md

 ## Specifying the profile schema

-Unlike the XML format the JSON format does not natively support referencing the used validation schema.
+Unlike the XML format, JSON does not natively support referencing the used validation schema.
 But some editors support unofficial schema specification using the `$schema` key which can point to the URL with the schema definition.